transloadit/uppy/website/src/docs/plugins.md

 ### `replaceTargetContent: false`

 By default Uppy will append any UI to a DOM element, if such element is specified as a `target`.
 This default is the least dangerous option.
-However, you might want to provide fallback `<form>` with `<button type="submit">` that will be shown if Uppy or JavaScript in not loaded/supported on the page.
+However, you might want to provide fallback `<form>` with `<button type="submit">` that will be shown if Uppy or JavaScript is not loaded/supported on the page.
 Set `replaceTargetContent: true` to clear the `target` before appending, that way all your fallback elements will be removed if Uppy is actually functioning.

 ### `locale: {}`